 Bethel Historical Society

 The Bethel Historical Society is an independent, non-profit organization made up of a group of people dedicated to preserving the history of Bethel, Connecticut.
-The Society hosts fundraisers such as Antique Appraisal Days and publishes historical books and raises funds to generate the income needed to upkeep of the 1842 Second Meeting House.
+The Society hosts fundraisers such as Antique Appraisal Days and publishes historical books and raises funds needed for the restoration and upkeep of the 1842 Second Meeting House.
 Their website is a rich source of information about the history of Bethel.

 Bethel Public Library